Devlore: Device Interrupt Protection for Confidential VMs: Background

+Arm architecture defines three classes of event notifications: synchronous exceptions, interrupts (IRQ, FIQ), and SErrors.
+Heckler concluded that synchronous exceptions and SErrors are traps that the trusted hardware generates and cannot be injected externally (either from hardware or software)~\cite{heckler-usenix}.
+This leaves us with the interrupts that the hypervisor can fake.
+We can split these interrupts further into three categories: timer interrupts, Inter-Processor-Interrupts (IPIs), and device interrupts.
+Heckler also concluded that the hypervisor cannot use timer interrupts and IPIs to break \cvm security, even on TDX and SEV-SNP.
+Therefore, in this work we focus on ensuring device interrupt isolation.

-\paragraph{CCA Interrupt Support.} CCA expects the hypervisor to virtualize and manage interrupts for the realm VMs.
-However, directly switching to the hypervisor when a realm VM's core receives a physical interrupt can leak the realm VM's state.
-So CCA ensures that all physical interrupts to cores executing realm VMs trap to the RMM.
-The RMM saves the state of the realm VM, and then switches to the hypervisor to virtualize the interrupt.
-For security, CCA does not allow the hypervisor to directly program the vGIC's system registers and the RMM clears any values that the hypervisor might have written to these registers before entering a realm VM.
-Instead, to program the vGIC for the realm VMs, the hypervisor invokes the RMM with the vGIC configuration.
+\newparagraph{CCA Interrupt Support.} CCA expects the hypervisor to virtualize and manage interrupts for the \cvms.
+However, directly switching to the hypervisor when a \cvm core receives a physical interrupt can leak \cvm state.
+So CCA ensures that all physical interrupts to cores executing \cvms trap to the RMM.
+The RMM saves the state of the \cvm, and then switches to the hypervisor to virtualize the interrupt.
+For security, CCA does not allow the hypervisor to directly program the vGIC system registers and the RMM clears any values that the hypervisor might have written to these registers before entering a \cvm.
+Instead, to program the vGIC for the \cvms, the hypervisor invokes the RMM with the vGIC \config.
 On each RMM invocation, the hypervisor can program the vGIC to send at most $n$ distinct pending interrupts.
-In response, the RMM checks if the vGIC configuration is valid according to Arm's GIC specification and programs the realm VM's vGIC system registers.
-Therefore, currently the RMM allows the hypervisor to inject all interrupts to the realm VM.
+In response, the RMM checks if the vGIC \config is valid according to Arm GIC specification and programs the \cvm vGIC system registers.
+Therefore, currently the RMM allows the hypervisor to inject all interrupts to the \cvm.